 The best way to identify if you’ve landed on a profitable niche is to validate your business idea through market research first.

-(A profitable niche means serving a particular need within a specific, rather than broad, audience.
-If you’re in the idea generation phase of starting your business, you may find these 10 online business ideas helpful while brainstorming.)
+(A profitable niche means serving a particular need within a specific, rather than broad, audience.)

 How should you conduct market research?